z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- div:left-panel -->
 When you have multiple implementations registered to a service, a request to the service type without a name will return the **last registered implementation**.

-?> Not only names can be used to distinguish registrations, [conditions](usage/service-resolution?id=conditional-resolution) and [named scopes](usage/scopes?id=named-scopes) can also influence the results.
+?> Not only names can be used to distinguish registrations, [conditions](usage/service-resolution?id=conditional-resolution), [named scopes](usage/scopes?id=named-scopes), and [metadata](advanced/wrappers-resolvers?id=metadata-amp-tuple) can also influence the results.
 <!-- div:right-panel -->

 ```cs